Gallia Belgica: Crisis of the 3rd century and Gallic Empire

 With the Crisis of the Third Century and the partition of the Empire, Roman control over Gaul deteriorated in the 3rd century.
 In 260, Postumus became emperor of a breakaway Gallic Empire.
 He proved able to stop the incursions from the Franks.
 Only in 274 was Roman control restored by the new emperor Aurelian in the Battle of Châlons.
 The cost of this defeat in the long run proved very high indeed.
 With the Gallic army defeated and not returning to the Rhine border, the Franks overran the neighbouring province of Germania Inferior.
 The Rhineland (to the Ripuarian Franks) and the area between the Rhine and the main road between Boulogne and Cologne, present-day South Holland, Zeeland, Flanders, Brabant and Limburg, the last three in both the present-day Netherlands and Belgium (to the Salian Franks) were de facto lost forever for the Roman empire.
 This gave the Salian Franks a base from which they could expand some 130 years later, beginning after the disastrous Rhine crossing in 406, to conquer the whole area of the former province of Gallia Belgica and start the Merovingian kingdom.

 Reform of Diocletian (around 300)

 Emperor Diocletian restructured the provinces around 300, and split Belgica into two provinces: Belgica Prima and Belgica Secunda.
 Belgica Prima had Augusta Treverorum (Trier) as its main city, and consisted of the eastern part.
 The border between Belgica Prima and Belgica Secunda was approximately along the Meuse.

 Prosperous fourth century

 The eastern part of Gallia Belgica, especially the valley of the Moselle became very prosperous in the fourth century, particularly in the decades that Augusta Treverorum (Trier) was the capital of the Western Roman Empire.
-The Roman poet Ausonius wrote a famous poem on the Mosella.
+The Roman poet Ausonius wrote a famous poem on the Moselle.